smoll24/Youtube-Video-Downloader/README.md

 * pytube - Used to download the video from YouTube
 * moviepy - Used to play the file after it has been downloaded
-* tkinter - Used to provide a simple interface for the user.
+* tkinter - Used to provide a simple interface for the user